apiflask/apiflask/.github/pull_request_template.md

 <!--
-For features and bug fixes, before opening a PR, please open a issue describing the bug or feature the PR will address.
+For features and bug fixes, before opening a PR, please open an issue describing the bug or feature the PR will address.
 You can skip this step if it's a typo fix.

 Replace this comment with a description of the change.
 Describe how it addresses the linked issue.